Skip to content

 Direct Table Entries

-Load data directly into a database table from a file, whose format can be yaml or json.
+Load data directly into a database table from a file.
+The file format can be YAML or JSON.

-The file should contain either one dictionary (for one entry) or a list of dictionaries (for many entries)
+The file should contain either one dictionary or a list of dictionaries.

 Command: opensampl load table <TABLE NAME> <INPUT PATH> [OPTIONS]